kkozsa/sc_portfolio/README.md

 Email format and password match validation on Login / Register page.

 ## Technology used:
-Frontend: HTML, CSS, Bootstrap, Javascript
+Frontend: HTML, CSS, Bootstrap, Javascript.

-Backend: Python, Flask, Javascript, MySQL
+Backend: Python, Flask, Javascript, MySQL.

-External APIs: Alphavantage, Polygon, Yahoo Finance External APIs were tested in the beginning of the project.
+External APIs: Alphavantage, Polygon, Yahoo Finance.
+External APIs were tested in the beginning of the project.
 Alphavantage is limited to 25 API requests per day, while Polygon is also limited to 5 API request per minute.
 Yahoo Finance API has 2000 API requests per hour, so I decided to implement that in the information system.